 Today, Charles is a construction manager in the Middle East—“basically doing the same thing I was doing in America,” he noted.
 But now, the majority of his coworkers are Muslim.

 “My job is my ministry,” he emphasized.
 He develops natural relationships with his colleagues by driving around work sites together, sharing lunches and visiting each other’s homes.
-This is the essence of OM’s Scatter Global initiative, empowering marketplace workers to share the Gospel in some of the least-reached countries of the world.
+This is the essence of OM’s Marketplace Worker initiative, empowering ordinary christians to share the Gospel in some of the least-reached countries of the world.

 “I have many opportunities to interject truth into conversations with guys at work and basically share my life with them and allow them to see that I am different.”